 Expedition leader - 3rd Sound Academy for deaf teenagers to Machu Picchu.

-Bill will be hiking the Camino de Santiago (482.3 miles) from France down to the tip of Spain from August 15- September 17, 2016 to arrive Santiago on Usher’s Syndrome World Awareness Day.
-His project is called“Own The Equinox” and it will mark his 25th anniversary of his diagnosis with Usher’s Syndrome.
+Bill will hiked the Camino de Santiago (482.3 miles) from France down to the tip of Spain from August 15- September 17, 2016 arriving Santiago on Usher’s Syndrome World Awareness Day.
+His project was called “Own The Equinox” and it marked his 20+ years anniversary of his diagnosis with Usher’s Syndrome.

 2418 Ridgecroft Ave SE